 In its July 2019 report, the CPT found insufficient access to health care and communication problems with medical staff due to the language barrier.
 The report highlighted the lack of access to psychiatric care, which is limited to emergencies but which also results from the lack of interpretation and the lack of health insurance of the concerned persons.
 The CPT underlined that communication problems between detained foreign nationals and psychologists severely limited the possibilities to provide any psychological assistance.

-The lack of mechanisms for identification and support of vulnerable asylum seekers was also indicated by the European Commission in its 8 November 2018 letter of formal notice.
+The lack of mechanisms for identification and support of vulnerable asylum seekers was also indicated by the European Commission a letter of formal notice from 8 November 2018.

 CERD, Concluding observations on the combined twentieth to twenty-second periodic reports to Bulgaria, CERD/C/BGR/CO/20-22, 31 May 2017, available at: http://bit.ly/2wSzIpq, para 21(e); Centre for Legal Aid – Voice in Bulgaria, Who Gets Detained?, September 2016, 25.

 Bulgarian Helsinki Committee, based on organization’s regular observations from its weekly detention monitoring, implemented in Busmantsi detention center since 2006 and since 2011 in Lyubimets detention center.

 ECtHR, S.F. v.
 Bulgaria, Application No 8138/16, Judgment of 7 December 2017, paras 84-93.